travis-ci/docs-travis-ci-com/docs/user/build-configuration.md

 These commands are commonly used to update git repository submodules and do similar tasks that need to be performed before dependencies are installed.

+### On Native Dependencies

+If your project has native dependencies (for example, libxml or libffi) or needs tools [Travis CI Environment](/docs/user/ci-environment/) does not provide, you can install packages via apt and even use 3rd-party apt repositories and PPAs.
+For more see dedicated sections later in this guide.

 ### Use Public URLs For Submodules

 If your project uses git submodules, make sure you use public git URLs.
 For example, for Github instead of